MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-home-page.md

 ## Activity tab

-The activity tab helps you keep track of what's happening with your Power BI content, in real-time.
+The activity tab helps you keep track of what's happening with your Power BI content, in real time.
 The activity feed shows you all your latest notifications, alerts, comments, @mentions, etc. The updates in the feed include:
 * **Refreshed data**: when the underlying data in your reports and dashboards is refreshed.
 * **New comments**: when people create a comment in a report or a dashboard, or when someone mentions you in a comment.
 * **Data alerts**: when data reaches a threshold you previously set in a [data alert](../../mobile-set-data-alerts-in-the-mobile-apps.md).